tigerabrodi/node-and-performance/README.md

    - **What:** High overhead in converting TypeScript AST to ESLint's expected format.
    - **Why:** Every TypeScript AST node had to be converted to ESLint's format, causing duplicate ASTs in memory and increasing processing time.
    - **How:** Switch to a faster parser like `@babel/eslint-parser` for projects that don't require type-aware linting, reducing the time taken for AST conversion and configuration loading.

+# Fourth post

+The fourth post focuses on optimizing the performance of the `npm run` command.
+Here are the key practical takeaways:

+1. **Lazy Load Modules in npm CLI**

+   - **What:** The npm CLI was loading modules that were unnecessary for the `npm run` command, causing delays.
+   - **Why:** Eager loading of modules, even when they are not required for the current operation, increases startup time.
+   - **How:** Implement lazy loading of modules, ensuring they are only loaded when needed.
+This includes error message formatting modules and others not directly related to running scripts.

+2. **Refactor Large Classes to Avoid Unnecessary Module Loading**

+   - **What:** The Arborist class in npm was loading many modules unnecessary for the `npm run` command.
+   - **Why:** Large classes that include multiple functionalities can lead to loading of unnecessary code.
+   - **How:** Refactor or bypass large classes like Arborist for specific commands like `npm run` to avoid loading irrelevant modules.

+3. **Optimize String Sorting Operations**

+   - **What:** Inefficient string sorting operations were identified in npm, such as those in the glob module and string locale compare functions.
+   - **Why:** Sorting operations, especially those involving locale comparison, can be expensive.
+   - **How:** Replace the `String.prototype.localeCompare` with `Intl.Collator` for faster string comparisons and avoid unnecessary sorting when possible.

+4. **Reduce Overall Module Graph**

+   - **What:** The npm command was burdened by a large module graph, leading to longer execution times.
+   - **Why:** Loading many interconnected modules increases the overall startup and execution time.
+   - **How:** Reduce the size of the module graph by removing or bypassing unnecessary dependencies, and consider bundling modules to reduce the overhead of loading multiple files.

+5. **Consider a Minimalist Approach for Specific Tasks**
+   - **What:** Creating a custom, minimalist script runner for npm scripts.
+   - **Why:** The npm CLI carries a lot of overhead not necessary for simply running scripts.
+   - **How:** Develop a lean script runner that does the bare minimum, significantly reducing execution time.